Michael Kimani Kamau

 Coaching Style

 Michael's coaching is built around race-specific marathon preparation.
 He prescribes high weekly mileage to develop the aerobic base, then layers in marathon-pace long runs and controlled threshold sessions during the build phase.
-He draws on his international racing experience across Chinese, European, and American courses to coach pacing strategy, fueling decisions, and race-day execution — areas where most amateur marathoners leave time on the table.
+He draws on his international racing experience across Chinese, European, and American courses to coach pacing strategy, fueling decisions, and race-day execution: places where amateur marathoners often leave time on the table.

 Achievements